VODAN-Development/Thinx/USER_GUIDE.md

 ### Resources

 1. **Quick Help Panel**
-   - Click the "❓ Help" button in the header
+   - Click the "Help" button in the header
    - Provides quick tips for each feature

 2. **Documentation**